Elisseeff-Lab/domino/README.md

 # Domino
 Domino is a tool for analysis of intra- and intercellular signaling in single cell RNA seq based on transcription factor activation.

+### Fertig Lab Development Branch
+This repository is intended for integration of updates to Domino from the Fertig Lab and Elissieeff Lab.
+The code may currently be unstable and is not currently recommended for use.
+If you would like to use Domino, please use the main repository hosted by the Elisseeff Lab at https://github.com/Elisseeff-Lab/domino.

 ##### Update notes for v0.2
 Added an option to only use cells without receptor dropout when calculating Pearson correlation.